npm-wharf/mcgonagall/README.md

 The network block lets you define a network policy.
 When included in a service definition (cronJob, DaemonSet, Deployment, Job, StatefulSet), the pod selector can be omitted and mcgonagall will use identifying information from the spec to select the current service's pod.

+> Note: when mcgonagall generates manifests, it emits the name and namespace in the labels under metadata automatically to make selection by this criteria simple.

  * `selector` - a `;` delimitted set of key value pairs to select the pods by label
  * `[[network.ingress]]`
    * `from` - an array of strings to define various ways to allow ingress.
 Empty ingress results in all incoming traffic getting blocked.